Florencia Bonsegundo

-María Florencia "Flor" Bonsegundo (born 14 July 1993), known as Florencia Bonsegundo, is an Argentine professional footballer who plays as a midfielder for Spanish Liga F club Madrid CFF and the Argentina women's national team.
+María Florencia "Flor" Bonsegundo (born 14 July 1993), known as Florencia Bonsegundo, is an Argentine professional footballer who plays as a midfielder for Portuguese Campeonato Nacional Feminino club Sporting CP and the Argentina women's national team.

 Club career

 Bonsegundo played in the Spanish Primera División for Sporting de Huelva between 2018 and 2019.

 International career

 Bonsegundo represented Argentina at the 2012 FIFA U-20 Women's World Cup.
 At senior level, she played two Copa América Femenina editions (2014 and 2018), scoring two goals in the first and three in the latter, and the 2015 Pan American Games.

 At 2019 Women's World Cup, she scored the final goal of a 3–3 tie with Scotland.